tonymullen/ups-website/src/partials/f16cg/hw/hw7-robot-shapes-description.html.md

 ## Evaluation

-Completing this assignment on time to the specifications described above is worth 8 points out of a possible 10 points.
+Completing this assignment on time to the specifications described above is worth 90 out of a possible 100 points.
 Further points will be awarded on the basis of creativity, design, and/or additional complexity.
 If you used interesting features of Three.js that have not been discussed, or if you added something to the assignment that may not be immediately obvious to me, be sure to make a note of it in the README, so that I know what to credit you for.

 ## Extra challenge 1

 In addition to your purely Three.js robot, try modeling a robot, character, or mechanical part in Blender and importing it.
 Submit as a separate project.
-You can continue working on animating this for homework 8.
+You can continue working on animating and texturing this for extra credit on homeworks 8 and 9.

 ## Extra challenge 2